 2. towards the degree during suspension of the GUIPRS.

-(4) A Doctoral candidate making satisfactory progress may apply for an extension to the GUIPRS tenure for up to a maximum of six months.
-An extension will only be approved where the grounds for the extension:
+(4) An extension to the GUIPRS up to a maximum of six months may be approved for doctoral candidates, provided the candidate is making satisfactory progress and only where the grounds for the extension:

 1. relate to the study and are beyond the control of the candidate, and could not have been reasonably anticipated at the commencement of the program; or

-(1) Applications to transfer candidature from one HDR program to another will be in accordance with Section 3.6.7 of the HDR Enrolment and Variations to Candidature Procedure.
-If an awardee is permitted to transfer from a Masters (Research) to a Doctoral program or from a Doctoral to a Masters (Research) program, the maximum duration of the award will be adjusted accordingly.
+(1) Applications to transfer candidature from one HDR program to another will be considered in accordance with Section 3.6.5 of the HDR Enrolment and Variations to Candidature Procedure.
+If an awardee is permitted to transfer from a masters (research) to a doctoral program or from a doctoral to a masters (research) program, the maximum duration of the scholarship will be adjusted accordingly.

-(2) The maximum tenure of a transferred award becomes that for the new HDR program minus the period of study undertaken towards the previous program prior to the conversion.
+(2) The maximum duration of a transferred award becomes that for the new HDR program minus the period of study undertaken towards the previous program prior to the conversion.

-(3) A request for a major change to the thesis topic can be considered as per Section 3.6.4 of the HDR Enrolment and Variations to Candidature Procedure.
-If it is established through this approval process that the recorded field of research (FoR) and/or field of education (FoE) for the thesis topic have changed, the Griffith Graduate Research School will update these fields in the candidate’s record.
+(3) A request for a major change to the thesis topic can be considered as per Section 3.6.2 of the HDR Enrolment and Variations to Candidature Procedure.

 1. The GUIPRS awardee has not exceeded the maximum duration of their HDR program;

-2. The awardee has sufficient GUIPRS tenure remaining;
+2. The awardee has sufficient GUIPRS duration remaining;

 3. The awardee has not submitted their thesis for examination; and